 The Mann-Whitney U-test was used to determine the significance of the differences between the variation that took place in the experimental group and the control group over the six-month period between the pre- and post-tests.

-The statistical decision criterion was set on the level of = 0,05.
+The statistical decision criterion was set on the level of a = 0,05.
 Where results were statistically significant, the practical significance was also calculated.
 For differences between averages the practical significance level was set at d = 0,5 (medium effect size, Cohen 1988).

 7. RESULTS